jay-kumar-jk/jay-kumar-jk.github.io/README.md

 ### Emis Health India Pvt Ltd

 Developed Serverless applications using GO Lang, React JS AWS Lambda, DynamoDB, AWS Cognito and API Gateway.
-Accomplished a POC on maintaining Test cases for each modules of an application in a Single repository.
+Accomplished a POC on maintaining Test cases for each modules of an application in a Single repository using Azure Test Suite.
 Managed and Enhanced various modules in Health Care application using C# and MS SQL Server.

 ### **Associate Consultant - Technology**
 ### Virtusa Consulting Software Services Pvt Ltd

 Involved in transitioning application from On-Premise to AWS by lift and shift Policy.
 Enhanced the performance and Delivered ECommerce application with improvement in performance by 30%.
 Contributed to increase sprint velocity and added unit testing to achieve 85% code coverage.
+Fixed production issues and maintained application workflows in application support team.

 ---